 These days I regularly have photos published with my articles in a variety of magazines and I have also had 2 covers.
 My work has been featured in several Melbourne-based and regional exhibitions.
 And in 2013 I became a photographer/blogger for the Anti-East-West Link movement here in Melbourne.
 You can see some of my images in the gallery below, covering topics from tango dancing in Buenos Aires, picketers in Fitzroy to organic farming in Cuba.

-In a total departure and relishing the huge challenge, I have just accepted an invitation to participate in March 2018 in Concepta Exhibition (Magnet Galleries).
-The theme of the show is abstract photography, which at this moment I know nothing about.
-So watch this space!
+In a total departure and relishing the huge challenge, in March 2018 I accepted an invitation to participate in the Concepta Exhibition (Magnet Galleries).
+The theme of the show was abstract photography, which - before undertaking the assignment - I knew very little about.

 The image you see in the background of this and other pages is 'Time to Tango Buenos Aires', which accompanied my story 'Time to Tango' ('Big Issue', #454, 21 Mar – 3 April 2014).
 It was also the winner of the People’s Choice Award at the Photonet Gallery photography competition.